Your Q. My A.

-The opening scene in Your Saving Grace comes from personal experience.
+The opening scene in Tried comes from personal experience.
 I was in a bar once when I witnessed a beating.
 Unlike Hannah, I didn't have to testify, but I'll never forget it as long as I live.

-I know someone who was stalked because he laid someone off (Homicide, Hostages and Hot Rod Restoration), I'm an ex-hippy war protester (If Not For You), I worked at a resort during two summers of college (new book, currently untitled), I grew up in a small town (Brilliant Disguise)... you get the idea.
+I know someone who was stalked because he laid someone off (Homicide, Hostages, and Hot Rod Restoration), I'm an ex-hippy war protester (If Not For You), I grew up in a small town (Brilliant Disguise).
+You get the idea.
 Pieces of my past show up all throughout my books.

 Q. Where do you find the names for your characters?